Frequently Asked Questions

 Is ADF Wiccan?

-The Wiccan ("Neopagan Witchcraft") movement includes the vast majority of the 100,000 to 250,000 people involved in Neopaganism in North America.
+The Wiccan movement includes the vast majority of the 100,000 to 250,000 people involved in Neopaganism in North America.
 About three-quarters of our membership are or have been followers of Wicca, including a sizable number of Wiccan priests and priestesses who are using our Study Program to improve their clergy skills.
 The primary differences between Druidism and Wicca are these: Druidism is polytheistic, large-group oriented, and public.
-Wicca is duotheistic, small-group oriented, and private.
-Nonetheless, the two religions have far more in common than they have separating them (see "What Do Neopagan Druids Believe?" for details).
-Wiccan covens can (and do) function as special interest groups within larger ADF groves, along with bardic, healing, ecological, divinitory, and other groups.
+Wicca is generally duotheistic, small-group oriented, and private.
+Nonetheless, the two religions have far more in common than they have separating them.
+Wiccan covens can (and do) function as special interest groups within larger ADF groves, along with bardic, healing, ecological, divinatory, and other groups.

 Despite the stereotypes of the ancient Druids as having been long-bearded patriarchs, you didn't have to be a man to be a Druid back then and you don't need to be male now.
-Half of the membership of ADF is female and women hold half of the positions of power in the organization.
+Half of the membership of ADF is female or do not identify as male.
+Women hold at least half of the positions of power in the organization.
 We have deliberately chosen to make gender and affectional preferences irrelevant to participation in ADF.
 As worshippers of the Earth Mother, we can do no less.
 In fact, one of our primary religious symbols, "the Druid Sigil," represents Her.

 Didn't the ancient Druids do human sacrifice?